-With as many fun things to do as there our autumn views, its easy to see why travelers looking for show-stopping foliage return year after year to Gatlinburg and Great Smoky Mountains National Park.
+With as many fun things to do as there are autumn views, it's easy to see why travelers looking for show-stopping foliage return year after year to Gatlinburg and Great Smoky Mountains National Park.
 As the most biodiverse park in the National Park System, the Great Smoky Mountains' many species of trees and plants offer every shade of rich autumn color and countless jaw-dropping places to sit back and enjoy the scenery.
-Whether you’re hoping to drive down beautiful autumn roads or behold the most epic mountain vista, here are some of the most picture-perfect ways to take in the fall colors in Gatlinburg.

 Best Views Scenic Drives